 A’hoy mateys!
 Reese’s Retreat inside Pasadena’s Brookside Park offers pint-sized pirates a coveted chance to channel their inner Captain Jack Sparrow.
 Your pirates-in-training will have plenty of room to hoist the sails and fire the cannons while they guide their trusty ship over a padded ocean floor.
 This universally accessible play space also features tons of swings and slides for landlubbers of all ages, as well as a cool sand and water area that’s guaranteed to leave a lasting impression in ye car (aaarrrggghhh!).
 We highly suggest bringing an extra change of pantaloons.

-Know Before You Go: If you want to make a whole day of it, this park is very close to family favorite Kidspace Children’s Museum and literally next door to the Rose Bowl Aquatic Center (swimming anyone?).
+Insider Tip: If you want to make a whole day of it, this park is very close to family favorite Kidspace Children’s Museum and literally next door to the Rose Bowl Aquatic Center (swimming anyone?).
 The parking lot is free but not when there are major events taking place at the neighboring Rose Bowl.
 Make sure to check the Bowl's schedule before you head to this park to avoid crowds and parking fees.

 360 N. Arroyo Blvd.

 Part playground, part futuristic art installation, this intimate hilltop play space showcases much more than just monkey bars and seesaws.
 Whimsical, state-of-the-art play equipment was created to challenge the younger set both mentally and physically.
 Nearby, older ones can try out a fitness hike up the famous Culver City stairs or strap on a helmet and hit up the skate park.
 For those littles who want to get their hands wet, there’s a sand and water area with a working water pump and water wheels where they can build dams and construct sandcastles.

 9910 Jefferson Blvd.